KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 5. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
 6. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
 7. Recommendation: Found `npm run` in file `README.md`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
+8. Recommendation: Found `git checkout` in file `README.md`: Replace it with `git switch`.
+It's not a drop-in replacement, so make sure to check the documentation.
-8. Recommendation: Found `npm run` in file `package.json`: Replace it with `node --run`.
+9. Recommendation: Found `npm run` in file `package.json`: Replace it with `node --run`.
 This is a more modern way to run scripts, without the need for npm.
-9. Recommendation: There is no CHANGELOG file.
+10. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-10. Recommendation: There is no CODE_OF_CONDUCT file.
+11. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-11. Recommendation: There is no dependabot configuration file.
+12. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-12. Recommendation: No lint script found in package.json.
+13. Recommendation: No lint script found in package.json.
 It is recommended to add one.
-13. Recommendation: The ESLint configuration file `eslint.config.js` does not contain `defineConfig`.
+14. Recommendation: The ESLint configuration file `eslint.config.js` does not contain `defineConfig`.
 It is recommended to use it.

 ### [MMM-Netatmo-Presence by AgP42](https://github.com/AgP42/MMM-Netatmo-Presence)